 The Letter Writing Campaign

 The administrative center received a notice of liquidation and this has now been referred to the Supreme Court of Russia.
 We just learned earlier today that the Supreme Court of Russia will hear the matter on April 5, 2017, just in a few weeks.
 It is a virtually foregone conclusion what will happen in the Supreme Court.
-Because, with a veneer or legality, the literature is extremist, the local organizations are using it, you’re helping the local organizations therefore you’re guilty – that is the branch – and the government is justified in shutting down the branch.
+Because, with a veneer of legality, the literature is extremist.
+The local organizations are using it.
+You’re helping the local organizations, therefore you’re guilty – that is the branch – and the government is justified in shutting down the branch.

 If this were to take place, we have over four hundred (400) L.R.O.’s – Local Religious Organizations – that would also be liquidated.
 So we are facing the real possibility that our kingdom halls across Russia could be shut-down or worse, confiscated.
 Or attempts made to confiscate it.
 And the branch, similarly, shut-down and the brothers not allowed to use the facilities.

 So, in response to this, the Governing Body has organized a vigorous response both legally, in contacting government officials, and in the media.
 Brothers in Europe will be filing emergency application for a hearing before the European Court of Human Rights and before the CCPR of the United Nations.
 And here domestically as well, the Governing Body has instructed us to pull out all the stops, talking with authorities in this country and in other lands to advise the authorities of what is going on.

 And, I might mention that this is confidential, but a letter writing campaign is being organized for the first time in decades where every one of Jehovah’s Witnesses will be asked to write a letter to the Russian authorities.
 Literally, the authorities will be receiving millions of letters from our brothers around the world.